mjmeli/pyduke-energy-test-app/README.md

 ## Development

 This repo contains a devcontainer that will setup dependencies for you.
+If you want to install dependencies manually or use a virtualenv, you may do so using the `requirements.txt` file.

-After that, you can run `run_dev.sh` or the following command to start the web server on port 8000:
+Once dependencies are setup, you can run `run_dev.sh` or the following command to start the web server on port 8000:

     uvicorn app.main:app --reload